livechat/livechat-public-docs/site/content@beta/customer-chat-web-api/methods.md

 ### `get_chats_summary`

-It returns summaries of the chats a Customer has access to.
+It returns summaries of the chats a Customer participated in.

 --------------------------------------------------------------